-Term Definition/Description Organic Matter Recycling Regulation (OMRR) Regulation developed in accordance with British Columbia's Environmental Management Act that mandates requirements for accepting, processing and managing organic materials such as food waste, yard waste, biosolids and soil.
+Term Definition/Description Organic Matter Recycling Regulation developed in accordance with British Columbia's Environmental Management Act that Regulation (OMRR) mandates requirements for accepting, processing and managing organic materials such as food waste, yard waste, biosolids and soil.
 Packaging an enclosure that is used to protecting products for distribution, storage, sale, and use.
 PAYT Pay As You Throw - a financial concept for paying disposal fees based on the quantity one throws out for disposal.
-Pet Waste Dog waste, cat litter box waste Plastics #1-7 #1 PET: soda bottles and water bottles #2 HDPE: milk bottles, detergent bottles and grocery/trash/retail bags #3 PVC: loose-leaf binders and plastic pipes #4 LDPE: dry cleaning bags, produce bags and squeezable bottles #5 PP: medicine bottles, aerosol caps, drinking straws and food containers (such as yogurt, ketchup bottles and yogurt tubs) #6 PS: compact disc jackets, packaging Styrofoam peanuts and plastic tableware #7 Other: reusable water bottles, certain kinds of food containers, plastic consumer goods Product Stewardship A term used in British Columbia to describe a government strategy to place the responsibility for end of life product management on the producer and consumers of a product and not the general taxpayer or local government.
-Reduction Waste that is prevented from being generated.
-This may be achieved through changes in consumption habits or changes in the way products are sold.
-Residential waste Waste generated by households Resource Recovery Facility A facility that is equipped to extract and utilize materials from the waste stream.
-SIGD Sechelt Indian Government District Single stream recycling Recycling approach where recyclable materials are collected in one bin and sorted at a Material Recovery Facility.
+Pet Waste Dog waste, cat litter box waste Plastics #1-7 #1 PET: soda bottles and water bottles #2 HDPE: milk bottles, detergent bottles and grocery/trash/retail bags #3 PVC: loose-leaf binders and plastic pipes #4 LDPE: dry cleaning bags, produce bags and squeezable bottles #5 PP : medicine bottles, aerosol caps, drinking straws and food containers (such as yogurt, ketchup bottles and yogurt tubs) #6 PS: compact disc jackets, packaging Styrotoam peanuts and plastic tableware Dre duct Stewardship #7 Other: reusable water bottles, certain kinds of rood containers, plastic consumer goods Product Stewardship A term used in British Columbia to describe a government strategy to place the responsibility for end of life product management on the producer and consumers of a product and not the general taxpayer of local Poduction government.
+Reduction babits or changes in the way products are sold Residential waste Waste generated by households Resource Recovery Facility A facility that is equipped to extract and utilize materials from the waste stream SIGD Sechelt Indian Government District Single stream recycling Recycling approach where recyclable materials are collected in one bin and sorted at a Material Recovery Facility.
 SCRD Sunshine Coast Regional District SHA Sperling Hansen Associates Textiles Clothing, rags, cloth material Transfer station A major facility at which waste from collection vehicles is consolidated into loads that are transported by larger trucks or other means to more distant final disposal facilities, typically landfills.
 Waste (also known as rubbish, trash, refuse, garbage, or junk) is unwanted or unusable materials.
-Waste management hierarchy A concept that refers to the 5Rs of waste management: reduce, reuse, recycle, recover, residuals management.
+Waste management A concept that refers to the 5Rs of waste management: reduce, reuse, recycle, recover, residuals hierarchy management.
 The hierarchy places greater emphasis on up-stream waste management activities, such as reduce and reuse.
 Waste reduction All means of reducing the amount of waste that is produced initially and that must be collected by solid waste authorities.
 This ranges from legislation and product design to local programs designed to keep recyclables and compostables out of the final waste stream.
-Waste-to-energy (WTE) facility A facility that uses solid waste materials (processed or raw) to produce energy.
-WTE plants include incinerators that produce steam for district heating or industrial use, and/or generate electricity.
+Waste-to-energy (WTE) A facility that uses solid waste materials (processed or raw) to produce energy.
+WTE plants include facility incinerators that produce steam for district heating or industrial use, and/or generate electricity.
 They also include facilities that convert landfill gas to electricity.
-Yard waste Leaves, grass clippings, prunings, and other natural organic matter discarded from yards and gardens Zero Waste Is a design principle for the 21 st Century.
-It includes recycling but goes beyond recycling by taking a system-wide approach to the vast flow of resources and waste through human society.
-Zero Waste International Alliance Organization that promotes positive alternatives to landfill and incineration and to raise community awareness of the social and economic benefits to be gained when waste is regarded as a resource base upon which can be built both employment and business opportunity.
+Yard waste Leaves, grass clippings, prunings, and other natural organic matter discarded from yards and gardens Zero Waste Is a design principle for the 21 ^{er} Century.
+It includes recycling but goes beyond recycling by taking a T ene Mieste let dit i system-wide approach to the vast flow of resources and waste through human society.
+Zero waste international Organization that promotes positive alternatives to landfill and incineration and to raise community Amance awareness of the social and economic benefits to be gained when waste is regarded as a resource base upon which can be built both employment and business opportunity.